The story of

 The Great Hall of Oakham Castle is the finest surviving example of Norman domestic architecture in Europe.
 It was built between 1180 and 1190.
 The surviving structure is the impressive Great Hall of the Castle, where banquets and courts would have been held.

-There is a varied program of events for adults and children alike, as well as daily activities for children.
-There is plenty for schools to do, too, from informal visits to full day sessions.
+There is a varied programme of events for adults and children alike, as well as daily activities for children.
+There is plenty for schools to do, too, from informal visits to full-day sessions.

 Horseshoes

-The Great Hall is famed for its for its unique collection of over 230 ornate ceremonial horseshoes donated by Peers of the Realm (Royalty and nobility such as Dukes, Marquis’, Earls, Viscounts, Barons and Bishops).
+The Great Hall is famed for its unique collection of over 230 ornate ceremonial horseshoes donated by the aristocracy and peers of the realm.
 The exact origin of this custom is lost to the mists of time, but it continues to this day.
 Our oldest surviving horseshoe was given to the Castle by Edward IV in 1470.
 Every one of the horseshoes has a story for you to discover.

-The Hall is also decorated with a range of 12th century sculptures both inside and out.
-Above the six amazingly well preserved columns are six musicians, each one playing a different instrument.
-They are made of local stone from Clipsham and although damaged, are of superb quality.
+The Hall is also decorated with a range of 12th-century sculptures both inside and out.
+The well-preserved columns are musicians, each one playing a different instrument.
+They are made of local stone from Clipsham and, although damaged, are of superb quality.
 Evidence suggests that they were carved by masons who had worked at Canterbury Cathedral.

 Again this has a great range of quality educational toys unique to Oakham, beautiful artisan gifts, and pocket money souvenirs.

-We carefully picked items which reflects the Rutland County Museum including tractors and farming themed items, dino/fossil excavation kits, construction and brick sets, fidget and traditional toys, outdoor activity maps and guides, puzzles and more…
+We carefully picked items which reflect the Rutland County Museum including tractors and farming-themed items, dino/fossil excavation kits, construction and brick sets, fidget and traditional toys, outdoor activity maps and guides, puzzles and more…

 We are able to offer something to suit all tastes and ages.
 Perfect as a present or lovely as a treat.